 Getting the mount height right is not an aesthetic preference.
 It is the difference between your TV actively working against your body or supporting it.

-What Is the Best TV Height to Prevent Neck Strain?
+Best TV Mounting Height to Prevent Neck Strain

 The best TV height keeps the center of the screen at your seated eye level.
 This allows you to watch comfortably without tilting your head up or down.